 55 Football Nations is a project that has always fuelled my imagination.
 It has also piqued media interest in many football loving lands.
-55FN has been covered 75 times in print, on radio and television in 44 countries including The Guardian, BBC Football Focus, BT Sport, GQ magazine, Lonely Planet, La Gazzetta dello Sport, Rai 2, L’Équipe and Radio MARCA.
+55FN has been covered over 75 times in print, on radio and television in 45 countries including The Guardian, BBC Football Focus, BT Sport, GQ magazine, Lonely Planet, La Gazzetta dello Sport, Rai 2, L’Équipe and Radio MARCA.

 Norwegian newspaper, BA, were the first to report the story from a Brann Bergen training session.
 The Gothenburg Post also featured an interview to accompany the preview of BK Häcken v Hammarby in Sweden.
 Häcken were the first club to present 55FN with a scarf.
 They won 2-0!